miguelgondu/blog_hugo/content/posts/2023-07-31/intro-to-bo.md

 {{< figure src="/static/assets/bo_blogpost/bo_w_UCB_500.gif" alt="A GIF showing how Upper Confidence Bound-based Bayesian Optimization works: we fit a Gaussian Process and use the uncertainty estimates to compute the mean plus a multiple of the standard deviation, which we consider an optimistic choice for where to sample next.
 In this case, the beta is chosen to be 5.">}}

-{{< figure src="/static/assets/bo_blogpost/bo_w_UCB_500.gif" alt="A GIF showing how Upper Confidence Bound-based Bayesian Optimization works: we fit a Gaussian Process and use the uncertainty estimates to compute the mean plus a multiple of the standard deviation, which we consider an optimistic choice for where to sample next.
-In this case, the beta is chosen to be 5."  >}}

 ## Bayesian Optimization in practice: BoTorch

 BoTorch is a Python library that interoperates well with GPyTorch for running BO experiments.
 All the animations I presented above were made by fitting BoTorch's models for exact GP inference, and by using their implementations of the acquisition functions (except for Thompson Sampling).